MagicFoundation/PlatformSDKs/README.md

-If, for example, Delphi only works with the iOS 11.2 SDK, and you install a version of Xcode that does not support iOS 11.2 SDK, here�s how to proceed:
+If, for example, Delphi only works with the iOS 11.2 SDK, and you install a version of Xcode that does not support iOS 11.2 SDK, here’s how to proceed:

   - download xcode 9.2 from https://developer.apple.com/download/more/
   - Unzip the downloaded file in `/Users/zeus/Documents`